VQComms/ScriptCs.Http/README.md

 }

 var req = new Http();

+req.Authenticator = new HttpBasicAuthenticator("username","password"); //takes any restsharp IAuthenticator
 req.FollowRedirects = false;
 req.DefaultHeaders = new Dictionary<string,string>{{"Accept", "application/json"}};
 req.DefaultCookies = new List<Cookie>(new []{new Cookie()